When you cast your ballot in the August election, don’t be surprised to see new voting machines.

 Head over to GoVoteTN.com to find info on your polling place as well as check your registration.

-You still have time to register for the November 6th election if you haven’t yet.
-That election covers the General Federal/State races as well as the local city seats.
 If you want to run for a city office, check out our guide here to find out how it works.